 Obviously I am talking about the Yaesu FTA-550 Handheld VHF Transceiver .
 Coming in at a low price range it was the perfect choice for me.

 The FTA550 came in at a price point that screamed “Hey Ian, this is worth looking into”.

 I did some additional research and finally pulled the trigger on purchasing the Yaesu handheld.
 A few days later I unwrapped it and started playing around with it.

 Let’s get a bit dirtier with the review…

 Build & Quality

-When it comes down to how the transceiver feels, I have to say I am extremely surprise by the thick what I can only assume as plastic shell it is constructed in.
+When it comes down to how the transceiver feels, I have to say I am extremely surprised by the thick what I can only assume as the plastic shell it is constructed in.
 It feels sturdy in your hand and you can tell it will last you a long while.

 Features & Settings

 On the outside, as you can see pictured is your standard number pad, emergency hotkey, and some menu items.
 On the left side, there is a “DATA” USB port, an EXT DC port, and a MIC/SP port in case you need to use those for certain reasons.
 On the left side is your standard push-to-talk button (PTT), Power button, and Squelch button.
 You control your volume and squelch with the dial at the top of the transceiver.